 The Clinical Mental Health Counseling Program Objectives

-- to provide students with extensive practica experiences in an on-site, state-of-the-art facility that utilizes multiple levels of supervision; and
+- engage in extensive practica experiences in an on-site counseling facility that utilizes multiple levels of supervision;

-- to provide students with a minimum of four semesters of supervised clinical experiences designed to effectively work with clients from a multicultural and pluralistic society.
+- engage in a minimum of four semesters of supervised clinical experiences designed to effectively work with clients from a multicultural and pluralistic society;

 - demonstrate knowledge in assessment, group work, career development, helping relationships human growth and development, social and cultural diversity, research, and program evaluation, and professional orientation and ethical practice;